conoroshea1996/Cook-Book/README.md

 * Like recipes

 ## UI
 For this project I concentrated more on implentmenting features and logic and less so on the frontend which is why there is not much custom css and styling.
-I tried to use as much bootstrap as possible but I still needed to write some of my own css to achive to look I intened.
+I tried to use as much bootstrap as possible but I still needed to write some of my own css to achive the look I intened.The wireframes below were used to give be a rough idea of how wanted the pages to look but I also adjusted the styling as I was building the project to make it more suitable .

 #### WireFrames